 - You experience symptoms like joint pain, muscle pain, hair loss, constipation, fatigue and lethargy, decreased libido, reduced heart rate and development of a goitre.

 - Your menstrual cycles are irregular, and you experience severe period pain.

 - You have already had more than two miscarriages.

-- You gain weight rapidly and find it hard to shed the extra kilos even with exercise and a healthy diet
+- You gain weight rapidly and find it hard to shed the extra kilos even after exercising and following a healthy diet.

 2. Thyroid Profile Test After Conceiving

 You should take the thyroid function test during the initial stages of your pregnancy, if:

 - If you have any of the above symptoms.